dcancelmo/Deja_Vu_Web/README.md

 Deja Vu Web App

 ## TODO
-* Check for session storage as well as cookie to login.
+* Figure out how to reduce/eliminate delay/flashing login when going to index without a cookie
 * Get username to store in issues table (currenly hardcoded to admin)
 * Search pages for each of the searchable fields
 	- With results displayed dynamically on same page